stanwood/handbook/README.md

 #### Tackleberry

-Our very own police bot are be sent you reminders that require your actions from time to time.
+Our very own police bot to send you reminders that require your actions from time to time.

 - Tickets that need your estimation
 - Tickets that need to be moved